 MICHELE KELEMEN: Secretary of State Clinton called it a landmark meeting.
 She consulted with her counterparts from Japan and South Korea.
 And they came out with a firm and united message to Pyongyang.

-Secretary HILLARY CLINTON (Department of State): We all agree that North Korea's provocative and belligerent behavior jeopardizes peace and stability in Asia.
+INSKEEP: We all agree that North Korea's provocative and belligerent behavior jeopardizes peace and stability in Asia.

 KELEMEN: Though she didn't invite China to the meeting - which included only treaty allies - she did have a message for Beijing.

-Sec.
-CLINTON: They have a unique relationship with North Korea, and we would hope that China would work with us to send a clear, unmistakable message to North Korea that they have to demonstrate a seriousness of purpose in ending their provocative actions, and there are many ways that they can do that.
+INSKEEP: They have a unique relationship with North Korea, and we would hope that China would work with us to send a clear, unmistakable message to North Korea that they have to demonstrate a seriousness of purpose in ending their provocative actions, and there are many ways that they can do that.

 KELEMEN: This is the case the U.S. has made to China for the past decade, according to Victor Cha, a former White House advisor on Asia, now with the Center for Strategic and International Studies.
 He says the U.S. has been frustrated and Japan and South Korea share those frustrations.

-Mr. VICTOR CHA (Center for Strategic and International Studies): There's a feeling among all three countries that China, going back to the sinking of the Cheonan, the South Korean naval vessel, last March, followed by the shelling of the island in South Korea, China really has not been carrying its weight in using its leverage to push the North Koreans to behave more responsibly.
+KELEMEN: There's a feeling among all three countries that China, going back to the sinking of the Cheonan, the South Korean naval vessel, last March, followed by the shelling of the island in South Korea, China really has not been carrying its weight in using its leverage to push the North Koreans to behave more responsibly.

 KELEMEN: And he says North Korea policy is widely known in Washington as the land of lousy options.
 Military action could be most effective, he argues, but warns that could quickly lead to a full scale war, which no one wants.

-Mr. CHA: So you're left with these less than desirable options, including negotiations, sanctions, and relying on China to try to carry a lot of our water.
+KELEMEN: So you're left with these less than desirable options, including negotiations, sanctions, and relying on China to try to carry a lot of our water.

 KELEMEN: That thought was echoed by her Japanese counterpart, Seiji Maehara, who spoke through an interpreter.

-Mr. SEIJI MAEHARA (Japanese Foreign Minister): (Through translator) We demand North Korea to sincerely act in accordance with the commitment they made for the denuclearization of the peninsula.
+KELEMEN: (Through translator) We demand North Korea to sincerely act in accordance with the commitment they made for the denuclearization of the peninsula.

 KELEMEN: Michele Kelemen, NPR News, the State Department.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.